Published on December 16th, 2014 | by William Charles116

 - It’s possible to reallocate with Wells Fargo, the best number to call is 1-866-412-5997

-- Reallocation is a hard pull with Wells Fargo.
+- Reallocation used to always be a a hard pull with Wells Fargo.
+Recent reports indicate it’s now always a soft pull.
 Somebody was able to get it done with a soft pull only.
-Another report of soft pull
+Another report of soft pull and another

 - It’s possible to also ask for a credit limit increase at the same time